btpintens/walk-my-dog/PROPOSAL.md

 // DISPLAY ELEMENT: introductory message with image of dog and
 // instructions of how to walk (what you'll encounter along
 //the way)
+//hint HOVER over dog and he'll tell you to give him a treat. once you give him the treat, the start walk button will be enabled
-//BUTTON start walk button addEventListener
+//BUTTON start walk button addEventListener(aEL)

 //ICON/IMAGE table that lists tools (leash, bags, treats) we have
 //and how much money earned.